 It’s not a secret that there are now a good number of SEO companies in the Philippines.
 SEO Hacker is one of them.
-We are now officially going 4 years and have grown to a team of 26 strong.
+We are now officially going 6 years and have grown to a team of almost 30 in-house individuals.
 Just for giving you some news on us (which I haven’t done for a long while) here’s what’s been happening to SEO Hacker as an SEO Company here in the Philippines.

 It’s not much but SEO Hacker has slowly but surely grown its social circle.
 Our latest stats are:

-Google+ Page: 5,792 followers (with 7,900+ +1’s) – Great people who have us in their circles are highly appreciated.
+Google+ Page: 6,889 followers (with over 9,100 +1’s) – Great people who have us in their circles are highly appreciated.
 Hope you guys appreciate the stuff we share!

 SEO School has over 2,000 members!
 We try to keep things simple and concise with all our lessons.
 The school has gone a design revamp and a huge development in system – click here to check it out!

 We get around 3,000 direct traffic to our blog entries each month.
 In the three plus years that I’m blogging, I consider myself blessed to have that number recognize our branding.
 I think that branding has a lot to do with SEO today.
 (Check out our post on that one)

 The point is, it’s not an overnight thing to build a community and brand.
 It takes hard work, consistency, creativity and commitment.
 These are just numbers.
 The underlying value of our company isn’t really in how big our community is but how well we serve them and how well we take care of our brand.

 If you didn’t know, SEO Hacker provides SEO services (duh!) around the world.
 We have catered to international and Philippine brands in our many years in the SEO industry.
 We do more than just SEO, we care about your brand.
 You can check out our SEO and Internet Marketing Packages here.